Dean of the Princeton School of Public and International Affairs, Princeton University

 Available for Interviews in: English and Arabic

-Amaney Jamal is the Edwards S. Sanford Professor of Politics at Princeton University and director of the Mamdouha S. Bobst Center for Peace and Justice.
-She is also a co-founder and principal investigator at the Arab Barometer.
+Amaney A. Jamal is Dean of the Princeton School of Public and International Affairs and the Edwards S. Sanford Professor of Politics, Professor of Politics and International Affairs at Princeton University.
+She is the former Director of the Mamdouha S. Bobst Center for Peace and Justice.
+Jamal directs the Workshop on Arab Political Development and the Bobst-American University of Beirut Collaborative Initiative.
+She is also the co-founder and co-principal investigator at Arab Barometer.

 Articles, Publications, Appearances: